friends-of-freeswitch/switchio/docs/usage.rst

     profile to use the *default* dialplan by assigning it's *context* parameter

-The async `originate` call returns to us a :py:class:`switchy.models.Job` instance (as would any call to :py:meth:`switchy.api.Client.bgapi`).
+The async `originate` call returns to us a :py:class:`switchio.models.Job` instance (as would any call to :py:meth:`switchio.api.Client.bgapi`).
 A `Job` provides the same interface as that of the :py:class:`multiprocessing.pool.AsyncResult` and can be handled to completion synchronously::